Jane D. Hartley: Ambassador to France

-On June 6, 2014, President Obama announced his intention to nominate Hartley to be United States Ambassador to France and the United States Ambassador to Monaco to replace Charles Rivkin, whom Obama tapped to become an assistant Secretary of State.
-Obama formally nominated Hartley on June 9, 2014.
+On June 6, 2014, President Obama nominated Hartley to be the U.S. Ambassador to France on June 9, 2014.

-Hartley is known for being a campaign bundler who raised more than $500,000 for Obama's re-election bid in 2012.

 Hearings on her nomination were held before the Senate Foreign Relations Committee on July 15, 2014.
 The committee reported her nomination favorably on July 29, 2014.
 On September 16, 2014, the U.S. Senate confirmed Hartley by voice vote to be the U.S. ambassador to both France and Monaco.
 She took her oath of office on October 15, 2014, from Vice President Joe Biden.

 On January 11, 2015, Hartley represented the United States at a unity march in Paris following the Charlie Hebdo shooting.

-In June 2015, following revelations that the U.S. had spied on French political leaders, Élisabeth Guigou, president of the Foreign Affairs Committee in the National Assembly, invited Hartley to appear before members.
-Hartley declined the invitation.

-In late 2015, Hartley proposed that Jeff Koons create an artwork to be offered to the City of Paris in homage to the victims of the 2015 terrorist attacks.
-The resultant work, Bouquet of Tulips, has raised objections in the French art world that it is inappropriate, as has the singlehanded nature of Koons' selection.
+Later that same year, she proposed that Jeff Koons create an artwork to be offered to the City of Paris in homage to the victims of the 2015 terrorist attacks.
+The resultant 35-ton work, sited in a very wealthy area near the Champs-Élysées and not the poorer 11th arrondissement around the Bataclan theater murders, Bouquet of Tulips, has raised objections in the French art world that it is inappropriate, as has the singlehanded nature of Koons' selection.

 Ambassador to the United Kingdom

 In July 2021, it was reported that Hartley was selected by President Joe Biden as the U.S. Ambassador to the United Kingdom.
 He officially announced her nomination on January 19, 2022.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on May 4, 2022.
 The committee favorably reported her nomination to the Senate floor on May 18, 2022.
 The Senate confirmed her to the post by voice vote on May 25, 2022.
 She was sworn in as the ambassador on May 27, 2022.
-She presented her credentials to Queen Elizabeth II on July 19, 2022.
+She presented her credentials to Queen Elizabeth II on July 19, 2022 via video link.

-Hartley accompanied Joe and Jill Biden as they visited Westminster Hall on September 18, 2022 to pay their respects to the late Elizabeth II as her coffin laid in state.
+Hartley accompanied Joe and Jill Biden as they visited Westminster Hall on September 18, 2022, to pay their respects to the late Elizabeth II as her coffin lay in state.
+She was also photographed with Obama when he visited Rishi Sunak at 10 Downing Street in March 2024.

 Personal life

-Hartley is married to investment banker and Evercore Partners CEO Ralph Schlosstein.
+Hartley is married to investment banker and former Evercore Partners CEO Ralph Schlosstein.
 They have two children.
 She has been a member of the Council on Foreign Relations for more than 10 years.